Coronavirus vaccine tracker

 More than 100 teams of scientists around the world have been working to develop and test a vaccine against the virus SARS-CoV-2 as quickly as possible.
 They're employing a huge variety of strategies and technologies, including some that have never been used in an approved vaccine before.

-"It's a very fascinating and kind of impressive effort," said Dr. Lynora Saxinger, an infectious disease specialist at the University of Alberta in Edmonton.
+"It's a very fascinating and kind of impressive effort," said Dr. Lynora Saxinger, an infectious disease specialist at the University of Alberta in Edmonton last spring.

 "It's absolutely crucial."